w3c/web-advertising/support_for_advertising_use_cases.md

 When someone clicks a link to a website, that URL might encode information that can be used to personalize the experience.
 It might be a link to a particular offer or product.
 It might be a link that is specific to a particular marketing campaign.
 It might be personalized to the person themself.

 One special call out relates to "Landing Page Personalization".
 In the case that the website is accessed by a click on an ad, the website owner may work with the Ad-Tech provider to customize the link based on data provided by the Ad-Tech provider, the website owner or both.

+## Email marketing

+Many companies utilize email as a mechanism for re-engaging with their customers.
+JavaScript isn't used in email, but tracking pixels are to track things like open rates, etc.